 Exemptions Must Be Based on Factual Data

-Numerous individuals with deep religious faith claim that the vaccines were either developed using or contain fetal tissue or fetal cells and allowing these to be injected into their bodies violates a sincerely held religious belief.
+Numerous individuals with deep religious faith claim that the vaccines were either developed using or contain fetal tissue or fetal cells and allowing these to be injected into their bodies violate a sincerely held religious belief.
 First, none of the three principle vaccines (Pfizer, Moderna, or J&J) contain any fetal cells, so this rationale, if limited in this fashion, can be rejected.
 Second, while the vaccines in development were tested using these cells, this is an extremely common pharmaceutical practice, used in developing scores of medications including Tylenol, Motrin, Tums, Ex-Lax, Maalox, Sudafed, Claritin, and many others.
 If this is the basis for vaccine opposition, an employee claiming this exemption can be asked whether they have similarly refused to take these common products.
 If the answer is no, the requested exemption can be rejected on this basis.

 Employers Can Offer Limited Accommodations for Employees